CheckPointSW/terraform-provider-infinity-next/docs/resources/inext_web_api_asset.md

 Optional:

-- `exceptions` (Set of String) The exceptions used with the practice
 - `practice_wrapper_id` (String)
 - `sub_practices_modes` (Map of String) The name of the sub practice as the key and its mode as the value.
 Allowed modes: Detect, Prevent, Inactive, AccordingToPractice, Disabled, Learn or Active
 - `triggers` (Set of String) The triggers used with the practice